jefflunt/mini-backup/README.md

-Three simple utilities:
+Two simple utilities:

-### `catalog`

-Make a catalog of files in a given folder, and all sub-folders, recording the SHA256 for each file.
-Record it all in an output file.

-### `backup`
+### `backup source-folder destination-folder`

-Take a catalog file using the `catalog` command, and backup the files in that catalog to a destination folder.

-Backed up files are de-duplicated, and compressed using GZip.

-Running the exact same `backup` command, with the same backup destination as a previous backup will result is an incremental backup.
-If nothing has changed, then the incremental backup should be relatively quick.
+Make a de-duplicated, compressed backup of the entire folder structure in `source-folder` in `destination-folder`.
+Inside of `destination-folder` you will find a folder called `catalogs` where a catalog of what was backed up will be recorded.
+YOU NEED THIS CATALOG IN ORDER TO RESTORE.

-### `restore`
+### `restore catalog-file destination-folder`

-Take a catalog file generated using the `catalog` command, and restore the files in that catalog to a destination folder.
+Take a catalog file generated using the `backup` command, and restore the files in that catalog to a `destination-folder.

-Restored files are decrypted, decompressed using GZip, and finally re-duplicated.

 ## WARNING